 Suffering a head injury can be debilitating.
 Some people may struggle to maintain their pre-accident daily routine, others can lose their independence entirely.
 This can have a significant impact on the injured person’s family and friends.
 It is challenging for the injured person and those who care for them to come to terms with life after a head injury.

-We know that it is important to start your rehabilitation early can improve the recovery process and outcomes.
-If you are severely injured, you may require treatment at a residential facility, or you might benefit from a range of activities as an out-patient.
-NHS rehabilitation resources are limited, but if the injury is the result of an accident then the insurer might fund the appropriate rehabilitation.Therapies which can be provided include:
+We know that it is important to start your rehabilitation early because this can improve the recovery process and outcomes.
+If you suffer a severe injury, you may need to receive treatment at a residential facility.
+You might also benefit from a range of activities as an out-patient.

 - Occupational Therapy